twilio/flex-plugin-builder/packages/create-flex-plugin/README.md

 Creates a new Twilio Flex Plugin project

 Arguments:
 name    Name of your plugin.
-Needs to start with plugin-
+Needs to start with `plugin-`

 Options:
-  --accountSid, -a  The Account SID for your Flex Project --runtimeUrl, -r  The URL to your Twilio Flex Runtime --template, -t    A GitHub URL that contains your template --install         Auto-install dependencies         [boolean] [default: false] -h, --help        Show help                                          [boolean] -v, --version     Show version number                                [boolean]
+  --accountSid, -a  The Account SID for your Flex Project --runtimeUrl, -r  The URL to your Twilio Flex Runtime --template, -t    A GitHub URL that contains your template --typescript, -s  Create a typescript project --install         Auto-install dependencies                   [boolean] [default: false] -h, --help        Show help                                   [boolean] [default: false] -v, --version     Show version number                         [boolean] [default: false]
 ```

 ### Creating a Plugin from Custom Template

-When creating a new plugin, you may provide a `--template` URL to a GitHub page that contains your custom template.
+When creating a new plugin, you may provide a `--template` URL to a GitHub repo that contains your custom template.

 #### Template Directory Hierarchy